rabfulton/ChatGTK/README.md

           - The app expands `{cmd}` to something like `kew -q Bach` before launching.
         - Example for Kitty / Alacritty via a shell:
           - `kitty sh -c "{cmd}"` or `alacritty -e sh -c "{cmd}"`.
-      - If you’re unsure, start with your terminal’s binary name plus its recommended “execute command” flag, and test a simple play request; any launch errors are printed to the terminal where you started ChatGTK.
+      - If you're unsure, start with your terminal's binary name plus its recommended "execute command" flag, and test a simple play request; any launch errors are printed to the terminal where you started ChatGTK.

+- **Read Aloud tool (`read_aloud`)**
+  - Disabled by default; enable via **Enable Read Aloud Tool** in the **Tools** dialog (top bar → *Tools*).
+  - Allows models to speak text aloud to the user using text-to-speech.
+  - Configure via **Settings → Tool Options → Read Aloud**:
+    - **Automatically read responses aloud**: when enabled, all assistant responses are automatically spoken.
+    - **Read Aloud Provider**: choose between OpenAI TTS (`tts-1` / `tts-1-hd`) or audio-preview models (`gpt-4o-audio-preview`, `gpt-4o-mini-audio-preview`).
+    - **Audio-preview prompt template**: for audio-preview models, customize the prompt used to instruct the model what to say.
+Use `{text}` as a placeholder for the response text.
+Default: `Please say the following verbatim in a New York accent: "{text}"`.
+  - Available to supported OpenAI, Gemini, Grok, and Claude chat models via function/tool calling.

 ## Screenshots